haui-btc/static-html/README.md

 # static-html
-> run a static-html page in docker
+> run a static-html page with nginx using docker

 ## Docker commands